aryanmaurya1/Dinning-Philoshophers-Implementation/README.md

 6. Each philosopher is numbered, 1 through 5.
 7. When a philosopher starts eating (after it has obtained necessary locks) it prints “starting to eat <number>” on a line by itself, where <number> is the number of the philosopher.
 8. When a philosopher finishes eating (before it has released its locks) it prints “finishing eating <number>” on a line by itself, where <number> is the number of the philosopher.

+  **This program is given as last assignment for Golang Specialization by UCI on coursera.org. **